Stability of KdV solitons on the half-line: Introduction

 At the more technical level, we follow the approach introduced by Martel, Merle and Tsai \cite{MMT} for the study of the stability of generalized KdV multi-solitons in the energy space.
 This approach is based in the introduction of suitable almost conserved quantities and monotonicity properties, which are of proper interest.
 For the \eqref{IBVP} case, we follow a simplified version described in \cite{Mu}, which deal with the case of soliton-like objects of dispersive problems with no exact soliton solution.
 We will take the advantage of a hidden dissipative mechanism of the model introduced through imposition of the homogeneous boundary condition at $x=0$, see Lemma \ref{dissipative} for more details.

-Let us mention that the stability of KdV and more general objects is a long research area for the past thirty years or more.
+Let us mention that the stability of KdV and more general objects is a large research area lasting for the past thirty years and more.
 Bona, Souganidis and Strauss \cite{bona1}, Weinstein \cite{Weinstein}, Grillakis, Shatah and Strauss \cite{GSS}, Martel, Merle and Tsai \cite{MMT} and many others are important references in the field.
 In the case of KdV multi-solitons, it has also been proved stability even for $L^2$ perturbations \cite{AMV}.
 For a simple introduction to subject, we also refer to the monograph by Angulo \cite{Angulo}, see also \cite{Munoz} for a short review.

 \begin{rem}[On the zero boundary condition] Note that the condition $u(x=0,t)=0$ is assumed because of several important reasons.
 First of all, from energetic considerations most conserved quantities require the same flux at both sides of the boundary (i.e. zero net flux), and therefore the condition $u(t) \in H^1(\R^+)$ naturally imposes the zero boundary condition at $x=0$.
-Another reason to impose this condition is the fact that the exact 2-soliton solution of KdV $U(x,t)$ composed of exactly two large solitons but well-separated at the initial time (one one the right half-line, the other one on the left half-line), is an example of nonzero boundary data for which the corresponding evolution on the right half-line is far from being one soliton and a small perturbation.
-This shows that $f(t)$ cannot be ``arbitrary'' (not even small for arbitrarily large times, and not even integrable in time!).
-However, we believe that the stability property do hold for any $f(t)$ sufficiently small, as far as one can control a second derivative in space, integrated in time.
-However, this control requires more regularity on the solution, and therefore higher order conserved quantities. \end{rem}
+Another reason to impose this condition is the fact that the exact 2-soliton solution of KdV $U(x,t)$ composed of exactly two large solitons but well-separated at the initial time (one on the right half-line, the other one on the left half-line), is an example of nonzero boundary data for which the corresponding evolution on the right half-line is far from being one soliton and a small perturbation.
+This shows that $f(t)$ could not be ``arbitrary'' (not even small for arbitrarily large times, and not even integrable in time probably).
+However, we believe that the stability property does hold for any $f(t)$ sufficiently small, as far as one can control a second derivative in space, integrated in time.
+However, this control should require more regularity on the solution, and therefore higher order conserved quantities. \end{rem}

-We recall the above discussion in the following result. \begin{lem} There exists boundary data $f(t)$ such that, for all $m\geq 0$,

-but for which the soliton $Q_c$ is not stable in the sense of Theorem \ref{teorema}.
-In particular, decay in time is not enough for stability. \end{lem}